minoki/LunarML/doc/LuaInterface.md

 ## Exporting a value

-To produce a Lua module, set `-mlib` compiler option and define a variable or structure named `export`.
+To produce a Lua module, set `--lib` compiler option and define a variable or structure named `export`.

 For example,